Rina Sawayama: 2017–2020: Rina and Sawayama

-2021–present: Hold the Girl
+2021–present: Hold the Girl and acting

 In April 2021, Sawayama released an updated version of her song "Chosen Family", as a duet with Elton John.
-The following month, Sawayama was cast in the fourth installment in the John Wick film series.
 In August 2021, Sawayama was included on Newsweek Japan "100 Japanese people respected by the world" list.
 Sawayama contributed a cover of the Metallica song "Enter Sandman" to the charity tribute album The Metallica Blacklist, released in September 2021.
 On 3 September 2021, a remix version of Lady Gaga's "Free Woman" by Clarence Clarity and Sawayama appeared on Gaga's remix album Dawn of Chromatica.

-Sawayama also started working on her second studio album in 2021.
-In November 2021, she embarked to the first leg of her Dynasty Tour, in support of her debut album where she performed songs from Sawayama and her 2017 EP Rina.
-During her show in Glasgow on 13 November, and her show in London at the Roundhouse on 17 November, she performed a new song titled "Catch Me in the Air", from her upcoming album.

-Sawayama featured on the single "Beg for You" by Charli XCX, released on 27 January 2022 and later on "Follow Me" by Brazilian drag queen Pabllo Vittar, released on 31 March of the same year.
-On 16 May, Sawayama announced that her second studio album Hold the Girl would be released on 16 September 2022.
+Sawayama started working on her second studio album in 2021.
+In November 2021, she embarked on the first leg of The Dynasty Tour in support of Sawayama.
+She featured on the single "Beg for You" by Charli XCX, released on 27 January 2022 and later on "Follow Me" by Brazilian drag queen Pabllo Vittar, released on 31 March of the same year.
+On 16 May, Sawayama announced that her second studio album, Hold the Girl, would release in September 2022.
 Its lead single "This Hell" was released on 18 May.
 "Catch Me in the Air" was released as the second single from the album on 27 June.
 The title track "Hold the Girl" was released as the album's third single on 27 July.
 On 25 August, "Phantom" was released as another single from the album.
-On 12 September, the final single from Hold the Girl, titled "Hurricanes", was released.
+On 12 September, the final single from the album, titled "Hurricanes", was released.

+Sawayama made her film acting debut in the fourth installment in the John Wick film series.
+The film was released in March 2023, receiving positive reviews.
+Sawayama also released the song "An Eye for An Eye", which appears in the film.

 Other ventures

 Modelling career

-Sawayama has been signed to Anti-Agency and Elite Model Management.
-In 2017, she was chosen for Versus x Versace's fall winter campaign.
+Sawayama is signed to Anti-Agency and Elite Model Management.
+In 2017, she was chosen for Versus x Versace's fall/winter campaign.
 She has also starred in campaigns for Jourdan Dunn's Missguided, and wrote and performed an original track titled "Play on Me" for Nicola Formichetti's MAC x Nicopanda.
 In September 2021, she walked the runway for Balmain to celebrate the ten-year anniversary of Olivier Rousteing being the head of the French House.
+Sawayama was featured on the cover of British Vogue in June 2023.